-Screenings and exhibitions include: London Short Film Festival, UK; Kassel Documentary Film & Video Festival, Germany; London International Documentary Festival, UK; Tirana International Film Festival, Albania; Ethnografilm Paris, France; Manchester International Festival, UK; Detroit International Film Festival, USA; Frankfurter Kunstverein, Germany; Dean Clough Galleries, UK; Rogue Gallery, UK; Wordsworth Museum, UK; Holden Gallery, UK; Central Academy of Fine Arts Gallery, China; Residence Gallery, London.
-As a television documentary freelancer I worked for the BBC, Channel 4, Channel 5 and ITV.
+Screenings and exhibitions include London Short Film Festival; Kassel Documentary Film & Video Festival; London International Documentary Festival; Ethnocineca International Film Festival Vienna; EMAF Germany; Tirana International Film Festival, Albania; Ethnografilm Paris; Manchester International Festival; Detroit International Film Festival, USA; Frankfurter Kunstverein, Germany; Dean Clough Galleries, Halifax; Rogue Gallery, Manchester; The Wordsworth Museum, Cumbria; Holden Gallery, Manchester; Central Academy of Fine Arts Gallery, China; Residence Gallery, London.